telerik/winforms-docs/themes/using-a-default-theme-for-the-entire-application.md

 ---
 title: Using a default theme for the entire application
-page_title: Using a default theme for the entire application
+page_title: Using a default theme for the entire application | UI for WinForms Documentation
 description: Using a default theme for the entire application
-slug: themes-using-a-default-theme-for-the-entire-application
+slug: winforms/themes/using-a-default-theme-for-the-entire-application
 tags: using,a,default,theme,for,the,entire,application
 published: True
 position: 2